 Tenured Faculty Annual Evaluation Practice

-(Effective November 15, 2021)
+Original: November 15, 2021

-annually on quantitative and qualitative measures of productivity.
+College of Agriculture, Food & Natural Resources (CAFNR) tenured faculty members are evaluated annually on quantitative and qualitative measures of productivity.
 This document describes this process and will be reviewed periodically.

-The following practice is intended to aid faculty achieve equitable contributions towards the collective
+The following practice is intended to aid faculty in achieving equitable contributions towards the collective missions and goals of the Division and College.

 1) Administrative Evaluation Process

-3. Simultaneously, the DDs will independently review tenured faculty in their division with respect to their workload policies.
-The DDs identify faculty members from their divisions that fall below workload policy expectations or qualitative performance standards.
+3. Simultaneously, the DDs will independently review tenured faculty in their Division with respect to their workload policies.
+The DDs identify faculty members from their Divisions that fall below workload policy expectations or qualitative performance standards.

 6. The DD will inform the VCD in writing of any faculty who receive an Overall Unsatisfactory rating.